gnoffl/Bachelor/Notes/ProjectDescription/main.md

 * [x] save "original" prediction of classifier to compare
 * [x] color of datapoints should not be depending on what classes are present
 * [x] Mehr meldungen über den Fortschritt der Methode (allg. sinnvollere ausgaben)

-### Optional Todos
-* [ ] write script to copy all relevant information into one folder --> less searching for results etc

 ## Notizen
 main.py ist das Script, das zur Ausführung des gesamten Prozesses gedacht ist.